 - Whether there is evidence of domestic violence

 - Whether any false reports of child abuse have been filed.

 A stable home environment and having plans for your child’s future are another sign that you may be the better fit.
-Children need a stable foundation to grow on and having a life where you are constantly moving around does not give a child a sense of stability.
+Children need a stable foundation to grow on, and having a life where you are constantly moving around does not give a child a sense of stability.
 Having plans can go deeper than knowing what you want for your child’s future.
-It can also involve knowing what arrangements will be made for your children and how you plan to give them familiarity with their schedules in life.
+It can also involve knowing what arrangements will be made for your children and how you plan to familiarize them with their schedules in life.

 Factors That May Hurt You

 When a Judge makes decisions regarding child custody, they want a parent to provide a healthy environment for the child.
 A healthy environment starts with looking at the parents themselves.
 If you have had a mental illness, been the abuser in a domestic violence situation, had substance abuse issues, or have a disability, these factors will be considered greatly.